The cars that car designers drive

 “Some car builders, like Ettore Bugatti, were both engineers and artists, but this is rare in the automotive industry.
 These functions have normally been separate, with engineers delivering function or capability, but designers are now bringing more engineering rigour than they used to, due to product safety legislation, integrated electronics and ergonomic considerations.

 “As vehicles are engineered and manufactured much the same these days, the role of the designer is to be the difference between products.
-So if anything is stronger today, it’s designing for the customers’ needs, trying to give a mass-produced product as much individuality as possible.
+So if anything it's stronger today, it’s designing for the customers’ needs, trying to give a mass-produced product as much individuality as possible.

 “People have to be attracted by the exterior to engage with the car, and if the interior isn’t rewarding, easy to use, with intuitive operation of controls and functions like storage, people won’t come back.
 It’s applying art to science.”